Tales of Dragons

 Now she wants to read.
 She sits next to me on the couch and slips an arm around me.
 She opens a heavy, leather-bound book, so we can both see the pages.
 This close, the witch's weird smell is distracting.

 The story she's chosen is about a witch who went on an adventure and found a kingdom with this really horrible king.
 He'd killed a lot of people and there were bodies all over the beach when the witch arrived.
 She discovered the king was really a dreadful dragon in disguise.

-I look at the illustration of the dragon sloughing off his human disguise, like a snake sheds its skin.
+I look at the illustration of the Dragon King sloughing off his human disguise, like a snake sheds its skin.
 "I didn't know dragons could do that."